syoyo/tinydng/README.md

 Currently TinyDNGLoader only supports lossless RAW DNG and limited lossless JPEG DNG.

 TinyDNGLoader can also be used as an TIFF RGB image loader(8bit, 16bit and 32bit are supported).

+Writer module is currently located in `examples/dngwriter/` and requires C++11 compiler.

 ![](images/tinydngloader_viewer.png)
 (NOTE: TinyDNGLoader just loads DNG data as is, thus you'll need your own RAW processing code(e.g. debayer) to get a developed image as shown the above)